thebasitguy/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabt.c - prints the alphabet in lowercase.
 5-print_numbers.c - prints all single digit numbers of base 10 starting from 0.
 6-print_numberz.c - prints all single digit numbers of base 10 starting from 0 without var type char.
+7-print_tebahpla.c - prints the lowercase alphabet in reverse.